escabora/multiroom_chat/README.md

 ### Project's goal:
 - Learn how to work with socket.io;
-- Understand real-time communication between client server and client server;
+- Understand real-time communication between client server;
 - Use node as server;